 Throughout her career, Vanessa supported and led multiple strategic projects, including achieving ISO 9001 accreditation.

 Vanessa brings a strong background in project management, customer service, compliance, and making systems work for people.

 SILC is a co-operative and governed by a board.

-Leanne has a 21 year old daughter who has severe autism.
+Leanne has a 22 year old daughter who has severe autism and is a resident of CESIL House.
 She has been a Director on the Giant Steps Board since 2001 and is the co-ordinator of the annual Giant Steps Ball, a major fund-raising event.

 Leanne works as a Licensed Conveyancer for Maccallum Lawyers.
 She has extensive experience with property and mortgage transactions.
 Leanne is also a Justice of the Peace.

-Steve is the father of Patrick, a 27-year-old man with autism.
+Steve is the father of Patrick, a 29 year old man with autism.
 Patrick was one of the original 12 students at Giant Steps school when it opened in 1995.
 Steve was one of the parents who set up the school, which helps educate children and families experiencing autism, to alleviate associated stress.

-Steve also helped establish PaRA Co-operative, a family-governed model for Patrick and his two housemates in Chatswood, Sydney.
+Steve also helped establish PaRA Co-operative, a family-governed model for Patrick and his two housemates in Chatswood, Sydney from which SILC evolved.
 You can watch a clip about PaRA here.

 Upon seeing the success of the PaRA model, Steve was instrumental in establishing SILC.
 His aim for SILC is simple – to share what he’s learned so other people with disabilities can live in a home of their choosing, in their communities surrounded by friends and family.
 He is energetic, approachable and brings simplicity to the most complex of problems.